Project schedule 101: Why you need them and how to make your own

 How to implement a project schedule

-Share it with your team
+1. Share it with your team

 By sharing your project schedule, team members will clearly understand their responsibilities for the project and have an avenue to give insights on their pieces of the plan.
 Start by sending the project schedule to everyone involved and asking for specific feedback (questions, concerns, or ideas).

-Adapt it as you go
+2. Adapt project work as you go

 The only constant is change.
 That goes for your project plan as well.
 Once you’ve kicked off the project, make sure you’re checking your schedule consistently.
 Build out a change management plan, so you can adapt your schedule when unforeseen circumstances arise.